dsiganos/pstorm_co_uk/content/authors/admin/_index.md

  # url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am a software engineer specialising in cryptography and networking for embedded devices.

 interests:
 - Cryptography